Kato (Japan) EMD SD70M / SD70MAC / SD70ACe

 Another possible QC issue to be aware of with this second version relates to the metal contacts that transfer current from the lightboard to the motor.
 Said contacts are clipped to the lightboard (as opposed to soldered to it).
 And if said clips are loose (or misaligned), your loco ain't going to be moving too far.
 Not a big deal to fix though.

 QC issues aside, performance on these models is sensational - smooth, quiet and responsive at all throttle levels, great slow speed creep, perfect pickup (no stalls over turnouts), strong pulling power, and overall just superb runners.
 Versions equipped with preinstalled TCS DCC decoders were released starting in 2016 (at first as part of Kato's Kobo Customs line and later on as part of their standard line).
-Special order versions equipped with ESU LokSound decoders were released by Kobo Customs starting in 2021.
+Versions equipped with ESU LokSound decoders were released starting in 2021 (and once again, Kobo Customs at first, then part of the standard line later on).

 Kato released new "Phase 2" versions of the SD70M in 2020 (in both flat and flared radiator configurations).
 The truck sideframes are different (as compared to previous models), which I guess is what differentiates them from "Phase 1" SD70M's -